Numerical efficiency of explicit time integrators for phase-field models

 The second case is a triple junction geometry, now also probing variable parameters and multiple phases interacting.
+Again, both \cref{eq:phieq} and \cref{eq:ceq} are solved in this case.
 One phase $\alpha$ is placed on the grain boundary between two grains of the phase $\beta$, as sketched in \cref{fig:tj} together with the employed boundary conditions and geometric quantities, forming two triple junctions.
+The junctions will seek to equilibrate the surface tensions and hence evolve the structure\cite{Balluffi2005}.
 In contrast to \cite{Daubner2023}, we want to test the equilibrium together with a chemical driving force, and so do not require Dirichlet boundary conditions to prevent curvature minimization from eliminating all interfaces.
 We note that this choice generally leads to much longer simulation times, as the equilibrium is now linked to the long-range diffusion field.
 The evolution should be such that the phase $\alpha$ obtains an equilibrium shape defined by the dihedral angle

-with its momentary form being calculatable with the geometric parameters $L$, $S$ following \cite{Bradley1977} by assuming the shape is a vesica piscis:
+with its momentary form being computable with the geometric parameters $L$, $S$ following \cite{Bradley1977} by assuming the shape is a vesica piscis:

 These parameters are estimated based on the extremal extents of the $0.5$ level set of phase $\alpha$.
 The error is then simply defined as